maheshbabuadapa/terraform_vpc_module/README.md

-# terraform_vpc_module
+# Terraform_vpc_module
-terraform  VPC modules  with multiple subnets in different AZ
+Terraform  VPC module with multiple Privite and Public Subnets in different AZ